meows/racket/docs/recursion.md

 ### Observations

 Notice in the above example how many "steps" it takes to get to the answer.
-This is one major way that computer scientists and engineers count the computational "cost" of any strategy, program, or function you use to solve a problem -- by reducing or simplifying the problem down to a matter of counting steps.

-If we don't count the very first line of `(factorial 5)`, we should arrive to the count of 10 lines.
+If we don't count the very first line of `(factorial 5)`, then we should arrive to the count of 10 lines.
 Also, how many more lines would we add if we evaluated `(factorial 6)` instead?
 How about `(factorial 7)`?
+How about `(factorial 100)`?

+This is one major way that computer scientists and engineers count the computational "cost" of any strategy, program, or function you use to solve a problem -- by reducing or simplifying the problem down to a matter of counting steps.

 > DrRacket has a tool to let you walk through each step of the evaluation of an
 > expression.
 The tool is located under a button called `debug`, and when you